Recurring Saturday Night Live characters and sketches introduced 1988–89: Tony Trailer

 A Kevin Nealon sketch.
 Debuted January 21, 1989.

 Stuart Rankin, All Things Scottish

 A Mike Myers sketch.
 This sketch featured Myers as the Scottish owner of a Scots-themed gift shop, who bellowed at his customers, "If it's not Scottish, it's crap!"
 This phrase went on to become a minor SNL-inspired catchphrase in the late 1980s.
 Debuted January 28, 1989.

+A second sketch was performed at dress rehearsal on January 20, 1990 with Christopher Walken playing Rankin's son Angus.
+The sketch was cut after dress rehearsal, but was reused with slight revisions at the start of the next season with Kyle MacLachlan playing Angus.

-Other characters in later skits included Kyle MacLachlan as Rankin's son Angus, Tim Meadows as Rankin's employee Rodney, and Kiefer Sutherland as Ronnie Rankin, Stuart Rankin's brother.
+Other characters in later skits included Tim Meadows as Rankin's employee Rodney, and Kiefer Sutherland as Ronnie Rankin, Stuart Rankin's brother.